 Rahm became the first golfer to win the Ben Hogan Award in two consecutive years, The award is given to the best player in college golf in the United States, and he currently holds the record for being the number one ranked amateur in the world for the longest period of time, he held that record for 60 weeks between 2015 and 2016.

 In January 2017 he claimed his first PGA Tour victory and first professional win at the Farmers Insurance Open.
 He also was the fastest Spanish player in history to win five European Tour titles and the first and only Spaniard to win the U.S. Open.

-Jon Rahm twice tested positive for Covid-19 during the 2021 season, and both had huge consequences, his first test had to put him to withdraw from the Memorial Tournament and his second positive result meant he couldn’t play in the Tokyo 2020 Olympics.
+Jon Rahm twice tested positive for COVID-19 during the 2021 season, and both had huge consequences, his first test had caused him to withdraw from the Memorial Tournament and his second positive result meant he couldn’t play in the Tokyo 2020 Olympics.